About the Project Management Program

 About the Classes

 Course materials are provided in each class along with the syllabus.
 There are however some additional required texts.
-Please see individual course descriptions online for required texts.
+Please see individual course descriptions for required texts.

 Location & Frequency of Classes